mwiedemeyer/SPForms/README.md

     </div>
 ```

-Now add the data- properties to it to make it a SharePoint list form:
+Now add the data-form- attributes to it to make it a SharePoint list form:
 (make sure, all input elements have a valid id attribute)

 ```HTML